VolkovLabs/business-links/README.md

 ## Features

+- External Links: Connect to external tools, documentation, or websites directly from the panel.
+- Dashboard Navigation: Quickly jump to other Grafana dashboards for a cohesive monitoring experience.
+- Dynamic Dropdowns: Utilize interactive dropdown menus to filter data or trigger actions, enhancing user control and flexibility.

+Ideal for teams needing centralized access to diverse resources, the Business Links panel boosts productivity and simplifies navigation in Grafana environments.

 ## Business Suite for Grafana

-The Business Table Panel is part of the **Business Suite**, a collection of open-source plugins by [Volkov Labs](https://volkovlabs.io/).
+The Business Links Panel is part of the **Business Suite**, a collection of open-source plugins by [Volkov Labs](https://volkovlabs.io/).
 These plugins solve common business needs with intuitive interfaces, detailed documentation, and video tutorials.

 Explore the suite:
 [![Business Suite for Grafana](https://raw.githubusercontent.com/VolkovLabs/.github/main/business.png)](https://volkovlabs.io/plugins/)